benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 To show a UI of shipping options available for each item in a consumer's cart, execute a request to the *Shipping Options* endpoint.
-Pass the consumer's shopping country, currency, locale and item information, including promotional codes.
+Pass the consumer's shopping country, currency, locale, and item information including promotional codes.

 Sample [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api#shipping-options-post){:target="new-tab"} POST request URI: